 Before getting into the details, we will take a step back to introduce the subject of today's analysis.

-The Home Depot, Inc. (NYSE: HD) is the largest retailer of do-it-yourself merchandise, which includes building materials, home improvement supplies, and lawn and garden products.
-The company has 2,244 retail stores, of which 88 percent are in U.S. states or territories.
+The Home Depot, Inc., (NYSE: HD) is the largest retailer of do-it-yourself merchandise, which includes building materials, home improvement supplies, and lawn and garden products.
+The company at last count has 2,244 retail stores, 88 percent in U.S. states or territories.
 Home Depot also operates in Canada, China, and Mexico.

 Home Depot competes with Lowe's (NYSE: LOW), cooperatives such as Ace and True Value, and a multitude of smaller hardware stores.
 These rivals took advantage several years ago of lapses in Home Depot's customer service, which had deteriorated.
 Frank Blake, who took over as Chairman and CEO in early 2007, has made improved customer service a high priority.
 The company's current investments in technology upgrades are evidence that this effort continues.